nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 #### Payload Request Body ####

-The following data-elements are mandatory (i.e. data MUST be present):
+The following data-elements are mandatory (i.e. data SHALL be present):

-- the `registerPatient` is the patient who you want to be registered.
+- A `registerPatient` patient resource profiled to `gpconnect-register-patient-1`.
+This is the patient who you want to be registered.
+Within this resource:
+	-  The NHS Number and Date of Birth as a minimum SHALL be populated to enable a provider to perform a PDS trace.
+	- Where the gender and name are available these SHALL be supplied (as indicated by the [Must-Support](https://www.hl7.org/fhir/DSTU2/conformance-rules.html#mustSupport) FHIR property)

 The request payload is a set of [Parameters](https://www.hl7.org/fhir/DSTU2/parameters.html) conforming to the `gpconnect-registerpatient-operation-1` profiled `OperationDefinition`, see below: